dmlc/dgl/examples/mxnet/gcn/README.md

 # Final accuracy 83.80% with 10-layer GCN (unnormalized)
 DGLBACKEND=mxnet python3 examples/mxnet/gcn/gcn_batch.py --dataset "pubmed" --n-epochs 200 --gpu 1 --n-layers 10
 ```

+Using GCN with more layers improves accuracy but can also exponentially increase the computational complexity.
+The original paper recommends n-layers=2 to balance speed and accuracy.

 Naive GCN (gcn.py)